LaunchCodeEducation/lchs/src/chapters/data-and-variables/operators.rst

       1.0
       1.3333333333333333

-Even for results that are whole numbers, like ``10/10``, the ``float`` type contains a decimal.
+As you see above, even for results that are whole numbers, like ``10/10``, the data type returned is a ``float``, it contains a decimal.

 If we want the result of a division to be an integer, we can convert it using the ``int()`` function as we saw in the :ref:`type conversion section <type-conversion>`.
 In line 2 above, the syntax would be ``print(int(10 / 10))``, giving an output of ``1`` instead of ``1.0``.

-.. index:: ! integer division
+.. index:: ! floor division

-This situation, called **integer division**, is common enough that Python gives us a shortcut with the ``//`` operator.
+This situation, called **floor division**, is common enough that Python gives us a shortcut with the ``//`` operator.
 It divides two values and rounds the result DOWN to the next smallest integer, regardless of any decimal values.